elastic/eui/wiki/releasing-versions.md

 ![bumping a version](https://camo.githubusercontent.com/439b41058aa56f167867c4e118ef5e80c02c962f/68747470733a2f2f642e70722f692f51624b36614a2e676966)

 After the version is bumped, the release script automatically updates `CHANGELOG.md` to note that the recent changes are now part of a release.
 The updates are committed to git and tagged, then pushed to your `upstream` branch.

-The command will prompt you for your git credentials.
-If you are using 2FA for git (which you should be) then your git password must be a [one time token](https://github.com/settings/tokens).

 The latest changes have now been pushed to GitHub, a new `git` tag now exists on GitHub, the new release can be installed from `npm`, and the [documentation site][docs] will update momentarily<sup>\*</sup>.